rus777777/terraform-team-1/README.md

 ### Tasks (draft):

-* Create some parameters to enable DNS (type bool) in vpc and subnets, it could be need for internal DB - negotiate with RDS group.
+* Create some parameters to enable DNS (type bool) in vpc (enableDnsHostnames and enableDnsSupport) and subnets, it could be need for internal DB - negotiate with RDS group.
 Each parameter sets as input variable.
 Default value set as for default VPC.
 * Create parameter (input variable, type bool) to create NAT gateway for each privite subnets.
 * Add comments, description
 * Refactoring (optimize) code if you want